What you need t=to know about IR35 regualtions

 Though IR35 has been in force since 1999, it has frequently faced a lot of criticisms from tax experts and business community as not perfectly conceived, poorly implemented by HMRC body and causing unnecessary and irrelevant costs and hardships to genuine small business.
 IR35 was introduced by the government to help in tackling the issue of disguised employment.
 This is a situation where organisations engaged its workers on a basis of self-employed via an intermediary instead of an employment contract, thus being perceived as disguised employees.

 Organisations engaged in such kind of disguised employees helps them in saving a significant amount of money as they cannot pay employer’s NICs, and it also implies that they do not need to provide any possible employment rights or benefits.
 IR35 therefore, should have the responsibility of defending workers’ rights from unscrupulous-employers and the Exchequer from lost tax-yield.
 This main aim has not yet been achieved by the legislation.

 Basically, IR35 seeks to make a legitimate one person-small business, into being a real employee.
-This issue was actually underpinned by employment legislation and IR35-case law.IR35 works by allowing the HMRC inspector to assume the written contract that exist between the worker and their clients and ensure that the actual nature of the working- relationship is used in order to create a notional contract.
+This issue was actually underpinned by employment legislation and IR35-case law.IR35 works by allowing the HMRC inspector to assume the written contract that exists between the worker and their clients and ensure that the actual nature of the working- relationship is used in order to create a notional contract.
 The inspector or a tribunal judge will then apply this notional contract to determine if the contract is part of employment when IR35 applies or part of business to business service where IR35 does not apply.

 There is a need of an expert knowledge of employment law to properly interpret these tests because a mere judgment made either by independent professionals or HMRC’s tax inspectors may incorrectly interpret them, thus leaving contractors without proper understanding about their tax status.